SVC CalendarCommunity EducationVisit SVCGive

 Criteria Exceeds Expectation Meets Expectation Needs Development

-Personal Response clearly articulates a deep passion for teaching, sipported by compelling personal experiences and insights into the impact of education.
+Personal Response clearly articulates a deep passion for teaching, supported by compelling personal experiences and insights into the impact of education.
 Demonstrates a strong connection between motivation and the teaching profession.
 Response displays a genuine interest in teaching, with identifiable motivations rooted in personal or academic experiences.
 Provides adequate explanations for pursuing a teaching career.
 Response lacks clarity or conviction in explaining motivations for teaching.
 Motivations are unclear or unrelated to the teaching profession.
 Fails to provide compelling reasons for pursuing teaching.

 Asset-Based Mindset Consistently uses positive, empowering language that reflects an appreciation of individual and collective assets.
 In general, uses positive language, though it may occasionally revert to neutral or deficit-focused terms.
 Frequently uses deficit-focused language or negative framing, showing limited awareness of the impact.

 Cultural Responsiveness Response demonstrates deep self-awareness of personal strengths and areas for growth related to cultural responsiveness and equity.
-Provides specific examples of experiences or elarning that have shaped this awareness.
+Provides specific examples of experiences or elearning that have shaped this awareness.
 Shows clear commitment to ongoing reflection and growth in these areas.
-Response displays a level of self-awareness regarding strengths and growth areas in culturaly responsiveness and equity.
+Response displays a level of self-awareness regarding strengths and growth areas in culturally responsiveness and equity.
 Provides some examples or insights into personal experiences that contribute to this awareness.
 Expresses a willingness to learn and improve in these areas.
 Response lacks depth or self-awareness or reflection on strengths and growth areas in cultural responsiveness and equity.
 Examples ar vague or unrelated to the teaching context.
-Shows limited committment to ongoing development in these crucial areas.
+Shows limited commitment to ongoing development in these crucial areas.

 Register for a Program Briefing